irwinhurst/Microservice-Platform-Docs/README.md

 # Microservice-Platform-Docs
-An XML and style sheet to document all the microservices in your platform.
+A set of XML files and style sheets to document all the microservices in your platform.

 ## Inspired by these articles
 https://dzone.com/articles/streamlined-microservice-design-in-practice

 https://dzone.com/articles/a-readme-for-your-microservice-github-repository

 ## Example
 http://htmlpreview.github.io/?https://github.com/irwinhurst/Microservice-Platform-Docs/blob/master/release.html